AccorHotels interested in buying minority stake in Air France KLM

-PARIS, June 3 (Reuters) - Europe’s largest hotel group, AccorHotels said on Sunday it was interested in acquiring a minority stake in Air France-KLM.
+PARIS (Reuters) - Europe’s largest hotel group, AccorHotels (ACCP.PA) said on Sunday it was interested in acquiring a minority stake in Air France-KLM (AIRF.PA).

 “AccorHotels confirms having resumed its reflections on the matter, being at very early stage of assessing the feasibility and potential terms and conditions which will be discussed with Air France-KLM in due time,” the company said in a statement.